R. E. Hobart (Dickinson Miller)

 In daily life we are all determinists, just as we are all libertarians.
 We are constantly attributing behaviour to the character, the temperament, the peculiarities of the person and expecting him to behave in certain fashions.
 The very words of our daily converse, as we have so amply observed, are full of determinism.
 And we see nothing inconsistent in being aware at the same time that he is free in choosing his course, as we know ourselves to be. (p.21)

 Misquoting Hobart's TitlePhilippa Foot's misquote of Hobart's landmark article led to its wide citation as support for determinism and compatibilism.
 She titled her 1957 article for Philosophical Review "Free Will as involving Determinism," and in her references she substituted determinism where Hobart had said determination.
 Nevertheless, we know Foot read and understood Hobart, because she agrees with his argument completely.
 This can't be said for several other philosophers who also misquote the title.
 Indeed, it may suggest that philosophers do not read very much philosophy, even their most important references!
 They likely did not read the Hobart.
-They likely did not ever see his correct title!
+Some may never have seen his correct title, so widely misquoted!
 These following books (and some articles) misquote Hobart as saying "determinism."
 Robert Kane, Free Will and Values, 1984

 Galen Strawson, Freedom and Belief, 1986 (and still uncorrected in 2010 edition, p.5)